DavidGL17/DavidGL17/README.md

 # David González León

 An embedded systems student at HEIG-VD.
-Currently in my last year of bachelor.
+Currently in my first year of master

-I specialise in embedded development, with mainly C and VHDL, and in multiple platforms ranging from a raspberry pi or a jetson nano to a SoC from Altera or Xilinx.
+During my bachelor I specialized in embedded development, with mainly C and VHDL, and in multiple platforms ranging from a raspberry pi or a jetson nano to a SoC from Altera or Xilinx.

+During my master I am currently specializing in Software Engineering, with an accent on Machine Learning, Deep Learning, IoT and Mobile Development.

 I am also proeficient in Python, java, C++, Kotlin and bash, and many more.

 In my free time I'm really interested about the folowing topics :

 - Homelabs and automation
+- Kunernetes
 - Ansible and automatic/strong deployment
 - Domotic and embedded appliances
 - Machine learning